patricksurry/pysimconnect/README.md

 and avoids quoting in the terminal.

 We can read multiple variables by just appending them in a list.
-In a similar way we can monitor how multiple variables change over time using `watch`:
+We can also monitor multiple variables over time using `watch`:

 ![simconnect watch example](doc/sc-watch.png)

-By default we'll see an update once every second, highlighting variables that change during each update.
+By default we'll see an update once every second, highlighting the variables that change during each update.
 Some commands support additional options, for example `simconnect watch --help` will show us how to change the monitoring interval time.